NSU-SU19CSE299S02/SU19CSE299S02G05NSU/README.md

 **Login:**

-The system provides security features through username-password matching where only authorized user can access the system.
+The system provides security features through email-password matching where only authorized user can access the system.

 **Admin Login:**